ONSdigital/census-rm-qid-batch-runner/README.md

 python generate_qid_batch.py unaddressed_batch.csv
 ```

+This should print out the generated batch ID which you'll need to generate the print files.
+Alternatively, specify your own with a flag `--batch-id <UUID>`
 You can watch the `unaddressedRequestQueue` from the rabbit management console to see when all these messages have been ingested by the case-processor.

 If you need to run a different config file, you can copy it into the pod once it is started with kubectl.